 R. H. Macy took a long and winding path to becoming the merchant prince of New York City.
-Early in his journey, he introduced the Macy’s Thanksgiving Day Parade — in Massachusetts.
+Early in his journey, he introduced the Macy’s Parade — in Massachusetts.

 Macy had opened a dry goods store in Haverhill, but it didn’t succeed.
 He also opened stores in Boston and Marysville, Calif., but those failed too.

 When he finally opened a fancy dry goods store on Sixth Avenue in New York, he had reached his 36th year.
 And he had learned from his mistakes.